Covered in this article

 JDBC component

-A component to work with object-relational database management systems.
+An open-source component designed for interacting with object-relational database management systems (ORDBMS).
 It works with the MySQL, PostgreSQL, Oracle and MSSQL DBs.

-The technical notes page gives some technical details about JDBC component like changelog and completeness matrix.
+On the technical notes page you can find some technical details about JDBC component like changelog and completeness matrix.

 Credentials